ECCC-MSC/open-data/docs/msc-data/nwp_rewps/readme_rewps_en.md

 WW3 (Tolman and the WAVEWATCH III® Development Group 2014) is a third generation spectral wave prediction model that solves the evolution of the energy balance equation for the 2-D wave energy spectrum without any prior assumptions on the shape of the spectrum.
 The WW3 model has been implemented by a growing number of national operational forecasting centres over the last several years.

-This system includes one domain :

-* Great Lakes
+The REWPS data are available on the Great Lakes domain.

 ## Access